 I recommend using HostGator.
 When ordering if you enter INVESTORJUNKIE as the coupon code you’ll get an additional 25% off your order.
 They also have an easy to use SiteBuilder, so you can get your web site up in no time!.
 No web designer is needed, but if you do want a more professional look, 99designs can also help find a web designer.

 You need to be able to invoice and pay bills.
 Also track your income and expenses.
 This especially becomes important when it’s tax time.
 My recommendation is using Intuit’s QuickBooks Online.
 At my company we use QuickBooks Pro 2011.
 It’s the most popular account package for small business owners.
 They have many different versions of their product to suit the needs of many types of companies.
 They offer desktop based software, to completely hosting your accounting software within the cloud, options for the service industry, and point of sale (POS) software.
-If you aren’t up for a full accounting software package, a cheaper alternative that is also from Intuit is their Quicken Home & Business 2014 product (see my Quicken review).
+If you aren’t up for a full accounting software package, a cheaper alternative is Quicken’s Home & Business 2019 product (see my Quicken review).

 Find an Accountant